lexnederbragt/INF-BIOx121/Assembly/practicals/04_Assembly_improvement_using_REAPR.rst

    *only those* scaffolds from the assembly that were broken at places REAPR determined an error
 -  The file ``04.break.broken_assembly.fa`` is a revised version of the assembly, with all scaffolds, whether they were broken or not.
-The *last two numbers in the contig name* are the coordinates where reapr broke the assembly
+Broken contigs have their name changed: ``REAPR_bin`` is added to the beginning, and the *last two numbers in the name* are the coordinates where reapr broke the assembly
 -  Finally, There is a ``gff`` file with the detected errors called ``03.score.errors.gff.gz``.
 You can add this file to the browser, but it needs a small modification: all spaces in the file need to be